jnobre/UVa-Online-Judge/README.md

 This repository contains solutions to [UVa Online Judge][1] problems, available at [http://uva.onlinejudge.org][1].
 Theses solutions are provided "as is".
 I give no guarantees that they will work as expected.

-## Install (Under development - not working)

-You can compile a specific problem, issue the following command, replacing `<problem_id>` with the section and id of the problem you want to compile, see section "Problem Solved" for the list of possible ids:

-	$ make <problem_id>

-Running a compiled problem is just a matter of executing a command similar to the next one, replacing `100` with the id of the desired problem:

-	$ ./100

-Unless stated otherwise, every problem in this repository reads from the standard input and writes to standard output.

 ## Problems Solved

 The following is the list of the problems solved.
 Each problem id is specified between round brackets.